sidarayteli/M1_Projectgoal-app-uti-/1_Requirements/README.md

 ## Where
 * It is available in various places.
 ## How
 * This programme was written in C to prevent complication and keep things simple to the user.
+Its having options for cash withdraw, Balance enquiry and cash deposit when user pressed any of the options from mainmenu then that service gets provided to user by the ATM.